WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 Wisconsin Windigo Oklahoma Warriors

 The NAHL has a tender process and a draft.
 Each team is granted 10 tenders.
 Once a player signs a tender, he is no longer eligible for the draft and no other teams can recruit that player.
 There is then a draft in June.
+Each team has a protected list of 30 players.
 Many Canadian players are selected in the draft.
-Last year, the first overall selection was from Quebec.
+Last year, the first overall selection was from Ontario.
 Most Canadian players drafted will come from Ontario.
 However, there have been players from Western Canada that have been high draft picks.
 In 2020, James Philpott, a defenceman from Calgary, was selected seventh overall by the Maine Nordiques.
 NAHL teams can select players from all age groups, including players going into their final year of junior hockey.
+Under the NAHL umbrella are three other leagues - NA3HL, T1ER and NAPHL.
+Some players play in these leagues as a step to playing in the NAHL.
 During the off-season, the NAHL also holds combines which gives players that haven't been tendered or drafted an opportunity to play in front of coaches and scouts from different teams.
 The NAHL does have an import rule.
 Each team can have up to 4 import players.
 An import player is a non-United States citizens.
 Because of the import rule, this is a tough league for young Canadians to play.
 Most teams use their import spot for older high-end players.

-Entering its 13th season, the NA3HL is a Division III Junior A League, under the umbrella of the NAHL and acts as a feeder league to the NAHL.
-There are 34 teams in the NA3HL in 16 states.
+Entering its 14th season, the NA3HL is a Division III Junior A League in the United States.
+Under the umbrella of the NAHL, the NA3HL acts as a feeder league to the NAHL.
+There are 34 teams in the NA3HL in 17 states.
 6 teams in the Central Division; 6 teams in the East Division; 8 teams in the Frontier Division; 8 teams in the South Division; and 6 teams in the West Division.
-The league champions are the Rochester Grizzlies.
+League champions are the Granite City Lumberjacks.
 No players have been selected in the NHL Entry Draft from the NA3HL.
-There have been players that started their junior careers in the NA3HL selected in the NHL Entry Draft.
+There have been players that started their junior careers in the NA3HL and then selected in the NHL Entry Draft.

 Oregon Tradesmen Danbury Jr. Hat Tricks